 Yet, slimming down and increasing cardiovascular health through HIIT helps overweight people avoid these disastrous events.

 Yes, Seriously Obese People Really Can Do HIIT

 It is very important to get clearance from a doctor before doing HIIT if you are obese.

-This is to make sure that your heart and lungs are healthy enough to take what will prove to be the most life-transforming activity you ever experienced.
+This is to make sure that your heart and lungs are healthy enough to take what will prove to be one of the most life-transforming activity you ever experienced.

 Unless they already have a serious condition, most overweight people will get doctor approval.

 In fact, many might be surprised at just what they can do.
 Self-discovery is one of the benefits of doing such a demanding workout and may prove even more enjoyable than seeing the pounds melt away.